AkumaNZ/ChessBotPy/README.md

 ## Todo

--   Hotkey support
-    -   Possibility to run bot only for one side or both, and to pause engine running
 -   Send messages from server back to client
 -   Start building GUI on client side with Vue
     -   Console